CYCLING PERFORMANCE TIPS

-A literature review failed to support the use of protein supplements on a balanced daily diet (a normal distribution of protein/carbohydrates/fats).
-In fact it was suggested a potential for a DECREASE in overall performance from the appetite suppressing effects of a high protein diet which in turn led to a decrease in carbohydrate intake (and pre event muscle glycogen stores).
+A literature review fails to support the need (or benefit) of protein supplements for athletes on on a balanced daily diet (a normal distribution of protein/carbohydrates/fats).
+In fact it has been suggested that too much protein may DECREASE overall performance as the appetite suppressing effects of a high protein diet decreased carbohydrate intake (and pre event muscle glycogen stores).